AJ1701/argocd-apps/prerequisites-argocd-bootstrap/02-super-secret/README.md

-Nothing passwords committed here.
+No passwords are committed here.
 Move along.